 If retail’s your thing and you’re intrigued by the Aldi story, this is your chance to gain the perfect insight.
 Our year-long placements offer intensive training, so you can see how we tick from every angle.
 But you'll also learn how you tick.
 As you tackle brand-new situations, you'll find out just how much more you have to offer.
-Whether you join us on a Retail Management, National Buying, Supply Chain Management, eCommerce, Global Business Coordination or IT Placement, you’ll be in the thick of the action, experiencing real responsibility and rare exposure to the internal workings of our business.
+Whether you join us on a Retail Management, National Buying, eCommerce, Global Business Coordination, Supply Chain Management, National Projects or IT Placement, you’ll be in the thick of the action, experiencing real responsibility and rare exposure to the internal workings of our business.

 Please note that our Placements Programmes are for university students currently studying towards an undergraduate degree, who are seeking a placement between their second and third years of study.

 So what’s it really like?
 The first video features Retail Management Placement student Andy, who talks to us about his time in store and the impact he’s had on our business.
 Then we have Lucie, one of our rising stars who shares with you how challenging, but also how thrilling, a Placement Programme can be.
 Then watch Jess, as she gives us an insight into how to make a great impression.
 And finish with Oliver, now our Group Managing Director, who reflects on his experience as a Placement Student, and how it helped shape his amazing Aldi career.

 Discover more about how and why Aldi means more.
 Our brochure includes lots of profiles from Placement students, so you can hear about real experiences and see where you fit in.Download now